 Pharmacy Technician

 Pharmacy techs at Weis work under licensed pharmacists to fill prescriptions, answer customer questions, and handle medications responsibly.
 It’s definitely more technical than other store jobs, and you need to be focused and super accurate.
-If you’re into healthcare or are thinking about going into the medical field later, this is a great entry point.
+If you’re thinking about going into the medical field, this is a great entry point.

 Job Requirements: